DohaRamadan/cloud-expense-tracker/README.md

 ## Tools Used
 - Spring Boot: Microservices are implemented using Spring Boot, providing a robust and scalable backend.
-- MongoDB and PostgreSQL: MongoDB is used for storing user-specific data, while PostgreSQL is utilized for financial data storage.
+- MongoDB and PostgreSQL: PostgreSQL is used for storing user-specific data, while MongoDB is utilized for expenses storage.
 - Docker: Containerization is employed for seamless deployment and scaling of microservices.
 - Postman: The API endpoints are documented and can be tested using Postman.